+I enjoy my fair share of kale and quinoa, but my diet mainly includes whatever I can muster up from the dwindling contents of my fridge, though I always seem to have some dark chocolate.
 Now I assumed, like many, that it was a guilty pleasure of mine to keep on the down low.
 Not anymore!
-Chocolate is now good for you! *Cue balloons and marching band* Not just good, great, excellent even.
-The one caveat is that it has to be real, plant-based, dark chocolate, that has been minimally processed, so don’t start downing Mr. Goodbars and other “mockolate” readily available at the checkout counter of your local grocery store.
+Chocolate is now suitable for you! *Cue balloons and marching band* Not good, great, excellent even.
+The caveat is it has to be honest, plant-based dark chocolate that has been minimally processed.
+So, don’t start downing Mr. Goodbars and other “mock-o-late” readily available at the checkout counter of your local grocery store.

 Benefits of Cocoa on your Body